emaicus/Rangers-and-Ruffians/races.md

 A brutish and warlike race, orcs stab first and ask questions later.
 Orcs are often used to living in harsh environments, and living off the land.
 **Standings:** Orcs distrust all races save goblins, who they are close friends with.
 ##### Abilities:
-  * Sling: Your character carries a sling, with which they are uncannily accurate.
+  * Sling: Your character begins with a sling.
-  * Lamb to Slaughter: When hunting, You have high perception..
+  * Lamb to Slaughter: When hunting, you have advantage on perception checks.
-  * Bellow: You can unleash a mighty bellow to intimidate your foes.
+  * Bellow: On your turn, you may unleash a mighty bellow.
+Weak flows may flee, others are disadvantaged if they don't pass their saving throw.
   * Still Warm: You can eat raw meat without penalty.

 ##### Stats: